How to Reach Us

-The earliest committed progenitor, termed the burst- forming unit erythroid (BFU-E), can divide and generate additional BFU-Es (that is, undergo partial self- renewal) as well as generate later Epo- dependent CFU-E progenitors.
+The earliest committed progenitor, termed the burst- forming unit erythroid (BFU-E), can divide and generate additional BFU-Es (that is, undergo self- renewal) as well as generate later Epo- dependent CFU-E progenitors.
 Several cytokines and hormones are known to support BFU-E proliferation and formation of CFU-Es, including stem cell factor (SCF, the ligand for the c-kit protein tyrosine receptor) as well as IL-3, IL-6, and IGF-1.
 However, regulation of BFU-E proliferation and differentiation during basal and stress conditions is not well understood.
-We decided to focus on this important area based on the clinical observation that many bone marrow failure patients are helped by glucocorticoids (GCs) rather than Epo treatment.
+We decided to focus on this important area based on the clinical observation that many patients with bone marrow failure disorders such as Diamond-Blackfan anemia are helped by glucocorticoids (GCs) rather than Epo treatment.
 These patients already have very high Epo levels in the blood, but do not have sufficient Epo-responsive CFU-E cells in the bone marrow.

 Mechanisms of stress erythropoiesis

-In situations of severe loss of red blood cells mammals and birds respond by a process known as stress erythropoiesis (SE), in which there is increased formation of erythroid progenitors.
+In situations of severe loss of red blood cells mammals respond by a process known as stress erythropoiesis (SE), in which there is increased formation of erythroid progenitors.
 Glucocorticoids (GCs) are known to be very potent enhancers of SE.
 This stimulatory effect of GCs on SE is utilized in the therapeutic regimen of Diamond-Blackfan Anemia (DBA), an erythropoietin-resistant congenital red cell aplasia.
-While an Epo-dependent balance of late red cell precursor survival normally maintains red cell homeostasis, Johan’s findings indicate that the physiology of SE involves a stimulation of earlier erythroid progenitors, which when activated are able to rescue red cell production in conditions such as DBA, where erythropoietin has little effect.
+While an Epo-dependent balance of late red cell precursor survival normally maintains red cell homeostasis, findings by a former postdoc, Johan Flygare, indicate that the physiology of SE involves a stimulation of earlier erythroid progenitors, which when activated are able to rescue red cell production in conditions such as DBA, where erythropoietin has little effect.

-Johan showed that glucocorticoids stimulate self-renewal of early Epo-independent progenitor cells (burst-forming units erythroid or BFU-Es), over time increase production of colony-forming units erythroid (CFU-E) erythroid progenitors from the BFU-E cells, and enhance terminal erythroid differentiation.
+Johan showed that glucocorticoids stimulate self-renewal of early Epo-independent progenitor cells (burst-forming units erythroid or BFU-Es), over time increasing production of colony-forming units erythroid (CFU-E) erythroid progenitors from the BFU-E cells, and enhance the numbers of terminally differentiated red cells.
 GCs do not affect CFU-E cells or erythroblasts.
 In mRNA-seq experiments, he found that glucocorticoids induced expression of ~86 genes more than 2- fold in BFU-E cells.
 Computational analyses indicated that, of all transcription factors, binding sites for hypoxia-induced factor 1 alpha (HIF1α) were most enriched in the promoter regions of these genes, suggesting that activation of HIF1α may enhance or replace the effect of glucocorticoids on BFU-E self-renewal.
-Indeed, HIF1α activation by the prolyl hydroxylase inhibitor (PHI) DMOG synergized with glucocorticoids and enhanced production of CFU-Es and later erythroblasts over 170-fold.
+Indeed, HIF1α activation by the pan-prolyl hydroxylase inhibitor (PHI) DMOG synergized with glucocorticoids and enhanced production of CFU-Es and later erythroblasts over 170-fold.
 PHI-induced stimulation of BFU-E progenitors thus represents a conceptually new therapeutic window for treating Epo-resistant anemia.
-Johan proposes a physiological model of stress erythropoiesis where increased levels of GCs and reduced oxygen help maintain the earliest erythroid progenitors, increase CFU-E output, and at the same time stimulate terminal differentiation, thus promoting both a rapid and long-lasting increase in red blood cell production.
+Johan proposes a physiological model of stress erythropoiesis where increased levels of GCs - systemic stress hormones - and reduced oxygen - local stress - help maintain the earliest erythroid progenitors, increase CFU-E output, and at the same time stimulate terminal differentiation, thus promoting both a rapid and long-lasting increase in red blood cell production.

 Since the main action of the activated GCR is to interact with chromatin and regulate transcription Johan and his technical assistant Violeta Rayon Estrada together with a graduate student, Lingbo Zhang, used ChIP-Seq on BFU-E cells to map the locations of the activated GCR along the genome, determine which binding partners it has, and how transcription is repressed and/or activated at these sites in BFU-E cells.
 Johan recently established his own group at the Lund Stem Cell Center in Sweden, where he will search for genes, molecular pathways and compounds that modify the red cell progenitor defect in Diamond Blackfan anemia.
 The aim of this work is to develop novel treatments for this disorder.